 These embassies are very strict with their requirements for these documents and understandably so; they are committed to ensuring quality products for their rapidly growing economies.
-We have worked closely with these embassies for over 20 years and will make sure you have exactly what you will need to get your Canadian export documents accepted by these countries when you use our service.
-Click here to get started.
+We have worked closely with these embassies for 30 years and will make sure you have exactly what you will need to get your Canadian export documents accepted by these countries when you use our services.

 It is common that before shipping Canadian-made products abroad, especially to the Middle East, the requesting party will ask you for attested certificates of origin and commercial invoices as a condition for customs and other agencies to accept your shipment in their country.
 Examples of products which often require these attested export documents for use in the Middle East are electrical equipment for oilfield applications like drilling equipment, pumps, transformers, tanks, substations and lifting devices or even optics or cameras.
 Always make sure to check with the requesting party to see which export documents you will need to attest, if any.

-Are your Canadian Export Documents ready for the Attestation process for the Middle East?
+Are your Export Documents ready for the Attestation process?

 Before your Export Documents can be authenticated, they first must meet the requirements of your local Chamber of Commerce or Board of Trade.
-As an alternative, if you are not a member of your local chamber, Authentication Legalization Services Canada are proud members of the Canadian Chamber of Commerce.
-We can assist you with the certification of your Certificate of Origin using their easy online “Certification Made Simple – TradeCert” service.
+As an alternative, if you are not a member of your local chamber, Authentication Legalization Services Canada has been working with the Canadian Chamber of Commerce for several years to help our clients.
+They can assist you with the certification of your Certificate of Origin using their easy online “Certification Made Simple – TradeCert” service.
 Once you have provided them with the correct requirements to allow them to process your document, they will then stamp and sign your export documents making them ready for authentication at Global Affairs Canada.
 It is possible to send your export Documents via mail or courier to Global Affairs Canada for authentication.
-However, Global Affairs Canada quote at least 20 working days to just look at your documents.
-During busier times, they quote 5 weeks.
+However, Global Affairs Canada quote at least 35 working days to just look at your documents.
+During busier times, they quote 8 weeks.
 Also, there is always possibility that your documents are missing a key detail such as a translation requirement, which would result in another two months of waiting for them to be evaluated again.

 We know that the business world can be incredibly busy and fast paced.
-5 weeks is far too long, especially when the processing time does not include how long it will take the embassy to legalize your documents.
-We can have your Export Documents authenticated as quickly as the same day that they arrive at our office on our priority service.
-We also offer more cost effective solutions via our Standard 3 business day and Economy 10 business day services.
+8 weeks is far too long, especially when the processing time does not include how long it will take the embassy to legalize your documents.
+We can get you started today to save valuable processing time for your Export documents.
 Once your export documents have been stamped and signed by Global Affairs Canada, they are ready for Legalization at the Embassy or Consulate of the country in which your documents will be used.

-Once your documents have been authenticated by Global Affairs Canada, they are then ready to be legalized at the consular section of an embassy.
+Once your documents have been authenticated by Global Affairs Canada, they are then ready to be legalized at the consular section of an embassy which most middle east countries call Attestation.
 Each embassy has its own unique requirements that will need to be met before your documents will be accepted for legalization.
 These can be incredibly complicated and they tend to change every few weeks.
 The Embassy also charges a fee to legalize your document.
 These fees are often based on the type of document and they can change almost every day.
 Corporate documents such as commercial invoices and certificates of origin often have drastically different requirements as well.
 If you forget one minor requirement or are even only a dollar short, your documents will not be accepted for legalization.
-We have worked with these embassies for over 2 decades and we can ensure that you have the correct embassy requirements for your corporate documents.
+We have worked with these embassies for 3 decades and we can ensure that you have the correct embassy requirements for your corporate documents.
 Once your documents have been completed, we can courier them to any destination with the shipping partner of your choice.
 Our Export Documents Legalization Service page can help you with this right now.